commuterjoy/gu-stories/newtown-2/htdocs/stories/README.md

  <li> Personalisation layer sits on top (Eg. regular visitor, first time visitor, skim reading)

- <li> Analysis can be cut lots of ways (Eg. politically - left/right, pro/anti gun control, us perspective)
+ <li> Analysis can be cut lots of ways (Eg. politically left/right, pro/anti gun control, USA/Europe perspective)

+ <li> Reactions are interesting - lots of first-hand and/or eyewitness reactions are embedded in to our new reports.
+What would happen if we broke these out?</li>

  <li> Where do comments sit?
 Do people comment on articles?
 Or events?
 Both?
 This would create an opportunity to comment on the events in general.